acduzgun/regime-based-trading-model/README.md

 # Regime-Aware Futures Return Modeling

-This repository presents a research workflow for predicting intraday futures returns from a minute-level dataset.
+This repository presents a research workflow for predicting intraday futures returns from a minute-level dataset for a single asset type.
 The project is framed as a low signal-to-noise forecasting problem: returns are noisy, the target volatility changes through time, and the regime variables shift across the sample.